hidglobal/digitalpersona-access-management-api/docs/samples/digitalpersona-samples.md

   </tr>
   <tr>
     <td  valign="top"><A HREF="https://hidglobal.github.io/digitalpersona-sample-js-oidc/">digitalpersona-sample-js-oidc</A></td>
-    <td>Sample application built on the AngularJS foundation and using OpenID Connect to access DigitalPersona features such as web authentication, enrollment and device access.</td>
+    <td>Sample application built on the AngularJS foundation and using OpenID Connect to access HID DigitalPersona AD features such as web authentication, enrollment and device access.</td>
   </tr>
   <tr>
     <td valign="top"><A HREF="https://hidglobal.github.io/digitalpersona-native-samples/index.html">digitalpersona-native-samples</A></td>